Getting Started¶

 m-gpux account list

-You'll see a Rich table showing all configured profiles, with the active one marked.
+You will see a table of all configured profiles, with the active one marked.

 Step 3: Launch a GPU session¶